 Sarah’s foray into the “Call Me Now!” industry served as a heady warning whenever I started considering divination as a sustainable source of income.
 That is, of course, until I was actually presented with the opportunity to make money giving online readings, at which point any cautionary tales were drowned out by my Inner Fortune Whore yelling about celebrity and riches and maybe getting to hang out with Shirley MaClaine.

-I don’t remember how we met or why she zeroed in on me, but a few years ago, a professional rootworker I knew peripherally through an occult listserv reached out to see if I’d be willing to take on some clients for her.
+I don’t remember why she zeroed in on me, but a few years ago, a professional rootworker I knew peripherally through an occult listserv reached out to see if I’d be willing to take on some clients for her.
 She was overwhelmed with requests, she said, and needed someone to help her get caught up on the backload.
 I’d been practicing (and still practice) a relatively abstruse form of divination called geomancy, and while far from having any mastery over it, I was flattered to be recognized for my abilities and happily agreed to assist her.

 A few days later, I was contacted by my first client: an earnest young woman with romantic concerns.